-If an airspace conflict occurs that involves UAS, local units and/or dispatch centers will follow the NWCG UAS Incursion Protocol (NWCG Memorandum 16-006) and report each incident to the affected ARTCC.
+If an airspace conflict occurs that involves manned or unmanned aircraft, local units and/or dispatch centers will follow the NWCG UAS Incursion Protocol (PMS 520) and IA IB 21-01.
+Each incident will be reported to the affected ARTCC, who will then report it to the Domestic Events Network (DEN).
+Whomever notifies the ARTCC should also notify the Interagency Airspace Coordinator via email.

-See the $\underline{\mathsf{NWCG}}$ Standards for Airspace Coordination for further information on airspace conflict reporting and follow up.
+See the NWCG Standards for Airspace Coordination for further information on airspace conflict reporting and follow up.

-FAA TEMPORARY CONTROL TOWER OPERATIONS
+• FAA TEMPORARY CONTROL TOWER OPERATIONS